Julian Alps Trekking

 Transfer to Ljubljana Airport (1h).

 The trip concludes after breakfast.
 You may choose to extend your stay in Bled in order to take advantage of the great outdoor activities on offer: canyoning, rock climbing, cycling, etc. …

-Accommodation is in a combination of 3* hotels, which are comfortable with en-suite and mountain huts.
+Accommodation is in a combination of 3* hotels (comfortable with en-suite) and mountain huts.
 Mountain huts are basic, generally with excellent mountain views, hearty cuisine and warm atmosphere.
-In the mountain huts you will generally have dorm rooms sleeping from 5-30 people.
+In the mountain huts you will generally sleep in dorm rooms with 5-30 people.
 There are no showers in the mountain huts (with the exception of Komna mountain hut, which you will pass on day 4).
 Meals can be ordered in hut’s dining room.
-You can purchase picnic lunch supplies in the towns or purchase lunch from accommodation providers the night before.
+You can purchase picnic lunch supplies in towns before the tour or purchase lunch from accommodation providers the night before.
 It is always good to have snacks and energy bars with you particularly when you are staying in the huts where supplies are limited.

-Day 1: 3* Hotel in Bohinj / Double room with breakfast.
+Day 1: 3* Hotel in Bohinj / Double/twin room with breakfast.

 Day 2: Planika Mountain Hut (2401 m)/ Dormitory room, half-board.

 Day 3: Triglav Lakes Mountain Hut (1685 m) / Dormitory room, half-board.

 Day 4: Krn Lakes Mountain Hut (1385 m) / Dormitory room, half-board.

 Day 5: 3* Hotel in Bovec / Double/twin room with breakfast.

 Day 6: 3* Hotel in Bled / Double/twin room with breakfast.